 So the evidence is that singing will be of enormous benefit to you, even if you never let anyone else hear you – however it will simply benefit you even more if you do find opportunities to mingle your voice with the voices of others.
 And if you learn to let your voice be heard – your real voice, saying what you really mean – then that is just another healthy route to discover greater happiness.

-Vocal Training Opportunities:
+Vocal Training Options:

-Free your breathing from your nostrils to your pelvic floor!
+Free your breathing from your nostrils to your pelvic floor

 Feel how your vocal equipment actually works